Only one of the men who survived when HMS Hecla was torpedoed is known to be alive today

 Henry McAuley in 1920 while serving in HMS Icewhale

-Henry McAuley in 1930-2 with the three stripes of a Chief Petty Officer and a ribbon on his uniform
+Henry McAuley in 1930-2 Chief Petty Officer with three" long service badges" and a ribbon on his sleeve

 David McLaughlin has sent me the following outline of the life of his "Great Uncle Harry":